 Track both the original allowance as well as the actual amounts once selections have been made.
 Your Selection costs will be managed per Item in your Selections tab or by clicking on a specific Selection.

 If you haven't already, take a look at Setting Up Your Client Selections.
 Selections can be added to your Budget by procuring an item from your Price Book, adding an item with Type as a Selection, or adding a Selection Category to your Selections.

 As we all know, it wouldn't be construction if things went exactly according to plan!

 Change orders can be created by going to the Change Order tab within the Financials.
 Simply select + Add Change Order in the top right corner.
 Within the Change Order, you'll have the ability to describe what's changing, if there is a due date, the amount of the change, and the status.
 Only approved change orders have an impact on the Budget Summary.

-Credits and Payments
+Credits and Invoicing